 Cactus League Spring Training

 This is one of the most popular outdoor activities here.
-Mesa is home to two spring training teams – the Chicago Cubs, and The Oakland A’s.
-If you haven’t already read my post about Spring Training in Mesa, you can read it HERE.
+Mesa is home to two spring training teams the Chicago Cubs, and The Oakland A’s.
+If you haven’t already read my post about Spring Training in Mesa, make sure to check it out.
 The Cubs play at Sloan Park and the A’s play at Hohokam stadium.
 Every year thousands of fans come to watch their favorite teams play.
 Throughout the Spring Training season, you can watch the Chicago Cubs practicing and exercising at the Nike Performance Center and Riverview Baseball Complex.
 You can also tailgate, explore Stomper Kid Zone, or even visit Riverview Park.
 Watching a baseball game was a new activity for us.
 However, Spring Training is a good way to introduce the kiddos to a great game.

 Jake’s Unlimited